|

 the cabinet was designed to separate the front from the rear

-(tuner/pre-amp & amp.) because it was extraordinarily deep.
+(tuner/pre-amp & amp.) because it was extraordinarily deep

-This was similar in concept to the Sansui G22000/G33000,
+This was similar in concept to the subsequent Sansui G22000/G33000,

-filter caps the size of coffee cans.
-The front handles were not
+capacitors literally the size of coffee cans.
+The output

 just for show, either.
 Given its bulk, weighing in at

-without the handles.
+around without the handles.

-I've listened to the RX-1603
+I've listened to my own RX-1603

-a fairly regular basis and the sound is full and rich in detail.
+on a fairly regular basis and the sound is full and rich in detail.

 My speakers are not particularly sophisticated (yet) so the more